microsoft/pxt-arcade/docs/hardware/adding.md

 ### Buttons #buttons

-The 4 directional buttons, the A/B buttons, and the MENU button are to be connected to GND and a respective MCU pin, as in the schematics below.
+The 4 directional buttons, the A/B buttons, and the MENU button are to be connected to GND and a respective MCU pin, as in the schematic below.
-There is an internal pull-up enabled on the MCU, so no need for external pull-ups.
+There is an internal pull-up enabled on the MCU, so thers's no need for external pull-ups.
 The RESET button is to be connected to the MCU hardware RESET line (refer to the MCU documentation how to exactly connect it and if it needs any additional components).

-The schematics also shows the recommended button arrangement - directional buttons on the left of the screen, while A/B are on the right of the screen.
+The schematic also shows the recommended button arrangement - directional buttons on the left of the screen, while A/B are on the right of the screen.
 A is above and to the right of B.